The work of an ACUPUNCTURE VET explained.

 Opinion: In the UK, many veterinary practices and individuals have started to use some acupuncture.
 Many, however, seem to use only needling (or other point stimulation), without holistic and integrated internal medicine, manipulation or diet work.
 Some even proudly proclaim that they do not follow holistic principles!
 Each to his or her own . . . .

 UK vets may be members of the ABVA and/or of IVAS.
-Acupuncture vets may or may not use other forms of complementary and alternative medicine and may specialise in equine acupuncture, canine acupuncture, feline acupuncture etc.
+Acupuncture vets may or may not use other forms of complimentary and alternative medicine and may specialise in equine acupuncture, canine acupuncture, feline acupuncture etc.

-At the AVMC, Chris Day acupuncture vet uses detailed and thorough holistic methodology, with integrated alternative and complementary medicine methods, including frequent recourse to veterinary acupuncture (acupuncture for animals, dog acupuncture, horse acupuncture, cat acupuncture etc.).
+At the AVMC, Chris Day acupuncture vet uses detailed and thorough holistic methodology, with integrated alternative and complimentary medicine methods, including frequent recourse to veterinary acupuncture (acupuncture for animals, dog acupuncture, horse acupuncture, cat acupuncture etc.).
 We use chiropractic manipulation and natural feeding in support in each case.
 We also use cold LASER, a totally painless energy therapy, to support many cases.
 This is all delivered in a relaxed, homely and animal-friendly environment, where chemical cleaning agents, herbicides, pesticides etc. are not used.
 Chris Day, acupuncture vet and holistic vet, has more than 30 years of experience in the subject of veterinary acupuncture (40 years in holistic medicine) and is willing to share experiences, understanding and ideas with veterinary colleagues, veterinary students and animal ‘owners’.

 Acupuncture vet at work: Conditions in which the AVMC has found Veterinary Acupuncture (e.g. Equine Acupuncture, Canine Acupuncture or Feline Acupuncture) to be particularly helpful are: